-Cooling mode: The highest temperature of high pressure sensor temperature in outdoor units and the outdoor unit heat exchanger liquid temperatures.

-Heating mode: The highest temperature of high pressure sensor temperature in outdoor units and the indoor unit heat exchanger liquid temperatures (E1).

-The E3 in indoor heat exchanger may indicate superheated gas temperature.
-Therefore it is not included for detection of Tc.
+- Cooling mode: The highest temperature of high pressure sensor temperature in outdoor units. - Heating mode: The highest temperature of high pressure sensor temperature in outdoor units and the indoor unit heat exchanger liquid temperatures (E1) excluding stopped indoor units. - The E3 in indoor heat exchanger may indicate superheated gas temperature.
+Therefore it is not included for detection of Tc. - 3-6-1.

-3-6-1.
 Evaporation temperature adjustment by roadmap control